By Cindy Hadish

 Hart might have an easier time achieving that than the residents of the Rompot/Prairie Park Fishery neighborhood, where the council had just approved rezoning to allow ag giant Cargill to build a 200-car, 12-track industrial railyard.

-He and council members Dale Todd, Ashley Vanourny, Scott Olson, Tyler Olson, Ann Poe, Marty Hoeger and Scott Overland all voted in favor of rezoning the 28-acre floodplain site, currently designated as a Prairie Pollinator zone, from suburban residential large lot to general industrial.
+He and council members Dale Todd, Ashley Vanorny, Scott Olson, Tyler Olson, Ann Poe, Marty Hoeger and Scott Overland all voted in favor of rezoning the 28-acre floodplain site, currently designated as a Prairie Pollinator zone, from suburban residential large lot to general industrial.

 The council also approved a development agreement with Cargill for the city-owned land, south of Otis Avenue, west of Cole Street SE.
 Susie Weinacht, who is leaving the City Council, was the only member to vote no on both measures.